 You can include promotions or added duties given by your supervisor, ways in which you improved a work related issue, or even a raise you were given.
 These kinds of things can truly stand out on a resume with limited work experience.

-Another aspect of preparation is making sure that your resume is polished and spotless.
+Your resume must be polished and spotless (which you can make a reality by using a resume builder).
 Have a trusted source look it over for you and be open to receiving suggestions for improvements.

 It’s smart to even have more than one person proof read your resume, as small errors are easy to miss but can certainly make a poor impression.

 Final Thoughts on How to Write a Student Resume